CACI-International/ergo/ergolang/README.md

 * Persist command timing information for better estimates.
 * Add value dependency tree print to help debug consistency issues.
 * Debugger and profiler.
-* Maybe don't have a fallback doc string if there is no documentation set.
 * Dropping thread for Values (to avoid possibly large stacks).